smigii/systheme/README.md

       * config_2.abc
       * config_n.jkl
 ```
-The `template.*` file will hold the config file, and will contain the symbols that are
+The `template.*` file will hold the config file, and will contain the symbol that are
 to be managed by systheme.
 For example, you may put in your vim template...
 ```
 colorscheme: [%colorscheme%]